sudheerbhati2453/Apna_Cafe_Shop/README.md

 ## Project Overview

-The Apna Coffee Shop platform is designed to simulate a real-world online coffee ordering system.
+The Apna Cafe Shop platform is designed to simulate a real-world online coffee ordering system.
 The application allows users to explore different coffee options, view prices, add items to their cart, and proceed to checkout for a smooth ordering experience.
 The focus is on a clean UI, ease of navigation, and a secure transaction system.

 ## Features